Guest Classes

 Play, ritual, and rope

-Israeli anthropologist Don Handelman (2013) writes about the relationship between play and ritual, and how they both allow participants to forget their social selves, perceiving each other as full human beings, thus liberating ourselves from the rules and stresses of daily life.
+Philosopher Johan Huizinga describes play as an interlude to daily life rooted in ritual; ‘not serious’ but conducted with absolute seriousness, which has no moral function and is governed by its own rules.
+Anthropologist Don Handelman writes that both play and ritual allow participants to forget their social selves, perceiving each other as full human beings, thus liberating ourselves from the rules and stresses of daily life.

 In rope, we can combine ritual and play to create what Quartz defines as ‘rope-space’, in which the childlike curiosity of play and the sacred actions of ritual are combined with Rogers’ (1961) unconditional positive regard, and Barkas’ (2017) Interview metaphor.